psychoanalysis

 Style

-Freud, Lacan and Apollon’s profound respect for – and defense of – the sanctity of each singular being in their suffering and genius – all advocates for the outsider within – is the esthetic and ethical ground from which their theory has emerged.
+Freud, Lacan and Apollon’s profound respect for – and defense of – the sanctity of each singular being in their suffering and genius – all advocates for the stranger within – is the esthetic and ethical ground from which their theory has emerged.
 For me, this, above all, is the ground and horizon of the practice.

 How, again

-Speech is (still) the material of analysis, and the fundamental rule (still) is: say anything that comes.
+Speech is (still) the material of analysis, what we work with, and the fundamental rule (still) is: say anything that comes.
 Comes – not just to mind, but elsewise as well.
-Our bodies, envelopes of a letter always en route.
+Dream, fantasy, daydream, failure and physical symptom; the goods, the bads.

 The LSP takes very seriously the notion – an ethical one – of the Lay Analyst, which in some sense was Freud’s and Lacan’s notion of an analytic ideal.